Streptopelia decaocto

 Appendix

 Figure 1.
 The number of Eurasian Collared-Doves recorded per party hour at selected CBCs in Nebraska.
 Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing.
 Data collected by volunteers and provided by National Audubon Society and the Nebraska Ornithologists Union.
-The Scottsbluff CBC has recorded markedly more birds and has seen a far greater rate of increase compared to other CBCs.
+The Scottsbluff CBC has recorded markedly more birds and has seen a far greater rate of increase compared to other CBCs, but numbers have declined since 2017.

 Figure 2.
 The number of Eurasian Collared-Doves recorded per party hour at selected CBCs in Nebraska.
 Figure 2 includes the same data as Figure 1 with the exception that the Scottsbluff CBC is excluded.
 Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing.
 Data collected by volunteers and provided by National Audubon Society and the Nebraska Ornithologists Union.
-The graphic shows that larger increases have occurred in the west and central and increases have been smallest in the east (i.e., Omaha and Lincoln CBCs).
+The graphic shows largest increases at Norfolk, but number have declined since 2019.
+Smaller numbers have been observed in other CBCs, such as Lincoln and Omaha.

 Literature Cited